tgandrews/atom-easy-jsdoc/README.md

 ## Usage

-Control-C to add comment templates.
+Control-Shift-d to add comment templates.

 To add comments for any piece of code, position the cursor anywhere on the line preceding the line you wish to comment on.
 ```javascript